The Best Tigerfish Fly Fishing in South Africa

 Although not reaching the size of their cousins in the Zambezi double figure fish are frequently caught here.
 Our personal best on a fly is a magnificent thirteen and a half pounder.
 Pongolapoort Dam offers anglers a chance to catch Tigerfish in still water, which requires different tactics to those employed in the Zambezi river.

-Fishermen return to the lodge at sundown and after a few cocktails on the deck settle down to a sumptuous dinner and a few bottles of wine.
+Fishermen return to the lodge at sundown and after a few cocktails on the deck settle down to hearty game lodge cuisine.

 The Ideal Time for Tigerfish Fly Fishing on Pongola Dam

 The summer months see the lake colouring up with dirty run-off, however, the water clears through the winter.
-This presents a fairly short window of time that is ideal for fly fishing, as the clear water begins to warm in August and September before the first rains and in the autumn when warm water clears after the heavy summer rains.
-Mavungana Flyfishing has a custom built skiff with state of the art electronics including a satellite-enabled saltwater trolling motor that allows us to regulate drift speed and stay with the fish
+As a result, this presents a fairly short window of time that is ideal for fly fishing.
+We love the lake when the clear water begins to warm in August and September before the first rains. in addition to the Spring our new favourite, the autumn when warm water clears after the heavy summer rains.
+Mavungana Flyfishing has a two custom built skiffs with state of the art electronics including a satellite-enabled saltwater trolling motor that allows us to regulate drift speed and stay with the fish.